andrewh318/namesayer/README.md

 - Double click a playlist to rename it and press enter or click on another playlist to confirm.
 - Selecting a playlist displays its contents on the right side of the screen.
 - To add to the selected playlist, enter the name you want to add in the search bar below the list of all names.
 - As you type, the list of names will be updated to predict what name you want to add.
-You can double click on a name in the list to complete what you are typing to this name.
-Pressing the space bar will auto-complete what you are typing by grabbing the first name in the updated list.
+You can double click on a name in the list to auto-complete what you are typing.
+Similarly, pressing the space bar will grab the first name in the updated list.
 - You can combine names into one by simply typing the names separated by spaces or hyphens.
 - Finally, press the add button to add the name in the search bar to the playlist
 - You can press the play button after selecting a name in your playlist to hear the best database recording of the name.